manojmkdev/manojmkdev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on null
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning nothing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on noone
 - 🤔 I’m looking for help with ...
+I mean fuck that!
+I dont need help.
-- 💬 Ask me about
+- 💬 Ask me about your mom